Uspacy/uspacy-application-template/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Set up your device to install private packages.

+Navigate to the [page](https://github.com/settings/tokens) (GitHub → Settings → Developer Settings → Personal access tokens).

+Click "Generate a new token."

+Generate a token with full `repo` and `read:packages` permissions as shown in the screenshot below.
+The name is not important; make sure to copy the token.

+Configure a global environment variable named "NPM_AUTH_TOKEN" with the value of the generated token.

+Instructions for creating a global variable on MacOS can be found [here](https://phoenixnap.com/kb/set-environment-variable-mac).
+Instructions for creating a global variable on Widows can be found [here](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0).

+Make sure to configure this global variable for building as well.

+For local development, you will also need to authenticate on your portal.
+To do this, you need to create a file named ".env" and place the following environment variables in it:

+PROXY_PORTAL_URL=your_portal_full_address
+PORTAL_AUTH_EMAIL=user_login_for_application_development
+PORTAL_AUTH_PASSWORD=user_password

+Please replace "your_portal_full_address," "user_login_for_application_development," and "user_password" with your actual portal information.

 ### `yarn build`

 Builds the app for production to the `dist` folder.<br />